-Endnote 5.
-The vineyards provide table grapes and also supply several wineries in northwest Mexico, including the Domeq winery, which produces good brandies and wines, including the famous "Padre Kino Vino Tinto"-at about \$3/liter, an agreeable red table wine.
-As of 2014, around 2000 acres of vineyards were under cultivation just north of Hermosillo.
+Endnote 7.
+The vineyards provide table grapes and also supply several wineries in northwest Mexico, including the Domeq winery, which produces second-rate brandies and wines, including the famous "Padre Kino Vino Tinto"-at about \$5/liter, an agreeable red table wine (Mexico's version of "Three-Buck Chuck."
+As of 2014, about 2000 acres of vineyards were under cultivation just north of Hermosillo.